HoussemDellai/aks-course/57_filter_egress_traffic_fqdn/Readme.md

-# Restrict Egress/Outbound Layer 7 traffic using Cilium Network Policy
+# Restrict Egress/Outbound Layer 7 traffic using Cilium (OSS) Network Policy

 ## Introduction

-You will learn how to use Cilium Network Policy to filter egress traffic based on FQDN.
+You will learn how to use Cilium (OSS) Network Policy to filter egress traffic based on FQDN.

 ![](images/architecture.png)